bisen22/JIT-BISEN/README.md

 # JIT-BISEN
-This repo created for Devops project
+This repo is created for Devops project for storage related